-I was 10 years old when my family started traveling, and I have very faint memories of what it was like before this crazy adventure began, and my siblings know is tiny hotel shampoos, one back pack of toys, and 10 hour long road trip naps very well.
+I was 10 years old when my family started traveling and I have very faint memories of what it was like before this crazy adventure began.
+My siblings know tiny hotel shampoos, one backpack of toys, and 10-hour long road trip naps very well.

-Since we never settle in place too long, my school life is different than most.
-I was taught to be self dependent and self taught; and in saying so I’m homeschooled and have a bit of accelerated learning.
-So instead of studying physics and Newton’s Laws of Motion, I’m studying videography and business marketing.
+Since we never settle in a place for too long, my school life is different than most.
+I was taught to be self-dependent and self-taught and, in saying so, I’m homeschooled and have a bit of accelerated learning.
+Instead of studying physics and Newton’s Laws of Motion, I’m studying videography and business marketing.
 Since I have an exceptional amount of time on my hands, I also study and tutor others in music.

 How did your family get into this vagabond lifestyle?
 What have the last 7 years entailed for your family?

 When driving isn’t involved, our routines vary depending on the state.
-When in upstate New York, we spent most days inside our cozy one bedroom hotel room and occasionally taking trips to the city or states around New York.
+When in upstate New York, we spent most days inside our cozy one-bedroom hotel room and occasionally took trips to the city or states around New York.
 Places like Utah or Washington, we moved around the cities and towns learning about the different cultures they had to offer.

-The past years have brought both happy as well as sad times, sometimes leaving behind a good friend or two, but I enjoy my life despite it all, and every couple of years or so is when a new adventure starts.
-My mom is a seamstress, and my dad is an superintendent/consultant; and out of my younger siblings and I, me being the eldest, I work as well.
+The past years have brought both happy as well as sad times, sometimes leaving behind a good friend or two, but I enjoy my life despite it all.
+Click To Tweet Then every couple of years or so a new adventure starts.
+My mom is a seamstress, and my dad is a superintendent/consultant; and out of my younger siblings and I, me being the eldest, I work as well.